Maurice Britt: Early life

+Professional football

+Britt was selected in the 13th round of the 1941 NFL draft by the Detroit Lions, who used the 115th overall pick of the draft to take him.
+The 6'4" end signed a contract with the Lions and saw action in nine games during the 1941 season coming off the bench, scoring one league touchdown on a 45-yard passing play.
+He was unable to complete the season due to the outbreak of World War II.

 World War II

 US Army

 Britt entered active duty in December 1941 as a second lieutenant at Camp Joseph T. Robinson in North Little Rock.
 He was assigned to Company L, 3rd Battalion, 30th Infantry Regiment, 3rd Infantry Division during training at Fort Lewis, Washington, Fort Ord, California, and Camp Pickett in Virginia.
 He received a partial deferment to entering active duty until after the 1941 football season.
 He initially joined the 3rd Division and participated in coastal defense on the West Coast of the United States.
 On October 23, 1942, the 30th Infantry and the 3rd Division embarked for North Africa.